Narven/humanresources-graphql/README.md

 ### Local Development

 * Copy `.env.example` to `.env`
-* Use `docker-compose up -d` to bring up the needed containers.
+* Run `docker-compose up -d` to bring up the needed containers.
+* Run `yarn run start:dev` to run API.

 > GraphQL will be available at: http://localhost:3000/graphql

 ### Notes